ITC-CRIB/fairly/docs/installation.rst

 Installing the Toolset
 ------------------------

-You can install the full toolset from PyPI.
+You can install the full toolset by installing the JupyterLab extension from PyPI. fairly package and CLI will be installed automatically.

 Linux / MacOS
 '''''''''''''''''''

 Install the toolset using `pip`

 .. code-block:: shell

    pip install jupyter-fairly